Some Sass

 Some Sass Language Server

 Some Sass is also a language server using the Language Server Protocol (LSP).
+It can be used for both SCSS, Sass (indented) and CSS.

 The language server is published on npm, and can be used with any editor that has an LSP client.
 See Getting started to learn more.